cruiztorresj/fpis/README.md

 Proposed solutions for [Functional Programming in Scala second edition.](https://www.manning.com/books/functional-programming-in-scala-second-edition)

-And...
-[This official repository](https://github.com/fpinscala/fpinscala) should be your ground truth source of information when looking for imformation related to the code from this book.
+And!...
+[This official repository](https://github.com/fpinscala/fpinscala) should be your ground truth source of reference when looking for information related to the code from this book.